 If you’re like us, your dogs and cats are more than just pets; they’re members of the family.
 As any pet owner knows, it can be difficult to keep your furry friend from eating whatever strikes their fancy.
 That’s why it’s so important to know which popular flowers could be safe for cats and dogs, before you give or receive a Bouq.

-While you should always keep all flowers out of reach of your pets, by choosing a flower that could be safe for your furry friends, you can sit back and enjoy your new Bouq while being less vigilant about their safety.
+While you should always keep your stunning floral arrangements out of reach of your pets, by choosing a flower that could be safe for your furry friends, you can sit back and enjoy your new Bouq while being less vigilant about their safety.

 Flowers Which Can Be Toxic to Cats and Dogs